 This quick and easy Brussels Sprouts and Bacon Carbonara with a silky, cheesy sauce is the perfect way to spruce up your sprouts and get a tasty dinner on the table in 30 minutes.

 Love them or hate them, you can’t escape the good old brussels sprouts, especially during the festive season.
 Personally, I LOVE them but it has taken me a few years to learn the best way to cook them.

-Bacon tends to make everything better, including brussels sprouts.
-In this recipe, the salty bacon just compliments the sweet brussels sprouts so perfectly, and the creamy carbonara style sauce with egg yolks and cheese just brings everything together.
+Bacon tends to make everything better, including Brussels sprouts.
+In this Brussels Sprouts pasta, the salty bacon just compliments the sweet Brussels sprouts so perfectly, and the creamy carbonara style sauce with egg yolks and cheese brings everything together.

 I’m in love with this dish- it’s the perfect way to use up all the excess Brussels sprouts and bacon that I always seem to end up with at this time of year (too many blankets and not enough pigs!).
 Plus it is super quick and easy to make, meaning it’s ideal for a busy winter night.